 \section{Proofs}

 \begin{proof}[Proof of Theorem \ref{thm_EXPBound}] A direct application of Corollary 3.2 in \citep{auer_cesa-bianchi_freund_schapire:2002} is not possible because our algorithm diverges from EXP-3 because the number of arms possibly decreases across time steps.
-But the steps in the first part of the proof correspond closely to Theorem 3.1 (often identically), from which Corollary 3.2 is derived.
+The proof of the first part, while structurally similar tp the proof of Theorem 3.1 of \cite{auer_cesa-bianchi_freund_schapire:2002}, is different in some crucial detail due to the removal of arms/policies.
 The second part, where we deal with arms that were removed, is novel.